eloylp/goomerang/README.md

 The server never changes its status, as the initiator of the shutdown was only one client.
 So only the "connection slot" and processing for that client is removed from the server.

-Let's check now the sequence when the **server initiates** the shutdown connection:
+Let's check now the sequence when the **server initiates** the shutdown process:

 ```mermaid
 sequenceDiagram